Experience the Rush of The Flush

 What to expect

 If you’re hunting with dogs, it’s common for them to pick pheasants that are hiding in the grass and don’t run or flush up off the ground.
 This can happen with wild birds as well as farm birds.
 The birds are motivated to move by how pressured they feel by a predator.
 As the season goes on, the birds begin to wise up and will spook at a distance.
-Generally, I do not recommend shooting birds on the ground in tall grass for safety reasons.
+Generally, as part of pheasant hunting 101 in the Wisconsin area, I do not recommend shooting birds on the ground in tall grass for safety reasons.
 Why?
 It’s hard to see in tall grass, if you can’t see your target and what’s beyond it, it’s not safe to take a shot.
 You could unintentionally shoot a dog that was on the bird, a hunter, a bird you weren’t supposed to shoot (hen maybe), or something else.
 My personal preference is to engage in the sport of taking birds in flight.